codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-policy.md

 {:start="3"}
 1. Select the Product and Environment for which to evaluate the Promotion Policy, and click **Preview Promotion**.
   The Result summarizes the Promotion Settings that will be applied for the selected pair from all matched Promotion Policies.
-  * If there are messages on misconfigured Policies, see [Evaluate Promotion Settings for Products and Environments](#match-promotion-policies-to-products-and-environments).
+  * If there are messages on misconfigured Policies, see [Understand results from Promotion Policy evaluation](#understand-results-from-promotion-policy-evaluation).
   * On the right, select the Workflows if defined to view manifests.

 {% include
 image.html
 lightbox="true"
-file="/images/promotions/promotion-policy-evaluation-result.png"
+file="/images/gitops-promotions/policies/promotion-policy-evaluation-result.png"
-url="/images/promotions/promotion-policy-evaluation-result.png"
+url="/images/gitops-promotions/policies/promotion-policy-evaluation-result.png"
 alt="Previewing results for Promotion Policy evaluation" caption="Previewing results for Promotion Policy evaluation" max-width="60%"